 We offer a wide selection of styles in wood and metal.
 All come complete with a bed base, usually wooden slats (as shown in the picture to the right) or wire mesh support systems.
 All of our bedsteads come complete with a standard mattress unless stated otherwise.
 When buying a bedstead and mattress separately, make sure you buy corresponding sizes.
 If you require a special size mattress for a foreign or antique bed, please contact us as special sizes can often be ordered in a wide range of mattresses.

 This option is fun as well as practical and space saving.
 They are useful when there is more than one child and bedroom space is limited.
+All bunk beds come with slatted bases, as shown on the picture to the right, and prices include standard mattresses.
 Modern day bunk beds often incorporate desks, futons and other stylish space saving ideas.
 Many companies now also offer lower height bunk beds suitable for younger children.
 Please see our Children's Section for more details.

 We offer a wide selection of wooden, metal and material headboards.
 Headboards can be brought as an accessory to any divan or as a single item.
 They all come with fittings so that they can easily be attached to an old or new bed base.
 Headboards are available in all standard sizes, including a small single, 2’6 (75cms) and a small double, 4’0 (120cms).
 Please see individual models for the range of size options available.
 If you cannot see the size you require please Contact us as some headboards are available in special to order sizes.
 A headboard is a way of quickly adding personal style and colour to any bedroom and can simply be updated with the décor without having to replace the whole bed!